How Gods Grow: Saraswati & Benzaiten

 In some versions of this tale, the Enoshima dragon fell in love with Benzaiten and pledged to be her guardian.
 In others, Benzaiten refused marriage but accepted his repentance and fealty on behalf of the people, transforming the ocean serpent’s destructive power into protective strength for her devotees.
 Here the nagas rear their heads again, echoing the Vedic river currents.

-From an interdimensional river to a protector of Dharma to a beloved of an oceanic dragon:
+From an interdimensional river, to a protector of Dharma, to the Beloved of an oceanic dragon:

 This is how gods grow.